salahebrahimipour/Qgis-Juicer/Readme.md

-# Combined Layers GeoJSON Script
+# Combining Vector Layers into one GeoJSON file

 ### Overview